“To be grateful is to recognize the Love of God in everything He has given us—and He has given us everything.”

 The results of a study on Social Behavior by psychology professors M. Bartlett and D. DeSteno suggest that gratitude makes us more likely to help other people without considering our personal gain.
 This usually creates more generosity in the original person as well as in the people who are on the receiving end of someone’s kindness and respect.
 This basically starts a ripple effect of good.

-As we get ready to celebrate Thanksgiving, we can be thankful that our focus on our blessings fits our faith and improves our lives.
+As we celebrate Advent in preparation for Christmas, we can be thankful that our focus on our blessings fits our faith and improves our lives.